A vibrant array of colorful pills and tablets, representing pharmaceutical waste or byproducts requiring effluent management.

 Results

 A significant MLSS level was developed during the two-month treatment, and after one year, the MLSS levels were maintained at desired levels despite a high TDS load.
-There was also a significant reduction in the TDS level due to organic waste reduction.

 In conclusion, with CleanMaxx microbial technology, there were significant improvements to the performance of the biological system, including: